 Free School usually refers to a school in which the students choose for themselves how to spend their time.
-At VFS, like many free schools, there are generally no required classes, no compulsory evaluation, and, though there are age targeted activities and spaces, there is no strict age separation.
+At the Village Free School, there are no required classes, no compulsory evaluation and no strict age separation.

 Our program emphasizes play and pursuing goals.
 We work with each student and their family to create curriculum based on what the student thinks is important and relevant to their life.
 Students and advisors collaborate on the weekly schedule and utilize the resources available in the city around us to broaden our perspective and experience.